huixie90/cpp_papers/any_view.md

 #### Conclusion?

-In the cases where type erasure is needed, the performance is not bad at all and sometimes even faster than the most common solution today : copying data into the `vector`
+In the cases where type erasure is needed, the performance is not bad and sometimes even faster than the most common solution today : copying data into the `vector`.

+Implementations can explore optimisations on algorithms, such as `for_each`, for special handling of `any_view`

 # Implementation Experience

-- Reference implementation in the repo
+`any_view` has been implemented in [@rangev3], with equivalent semantics as proposed here.
+The authors also implemented a version that directly follows the proposed wording below without any issue [@ours].

 # Wording